 There's also another way to have this credit backdated.
 Section 3 of Form T2201 gives you the option to have the CRA adjust your previous applicable years' tax returns to include the disability amount.
 Be careful about using this section, though.
 If the CRA adjusts your returns to claim the DTC for all years for which you are eligible, you may not be able to claim other, possibly more valuable benefits for those years.

-Want more information on what you can claim and what lines on the tax form you need to fill out?
+Want more information on what you can claim?
+And what lines on the tax form you need to fill out?
 Check out the CRA's page on credits, deductions and expenses.

 You may also want to think about working with a tax professional, like an accountant.
 They can ensure you're following the rules and getting the most from these credits.